 In 2005 envelope A+D was awarded first place in the SFprize Octavia Boulevard housing competition for a building composed of "minimum existence" individual living or working units, or both.
 Recognizing that buildings and families change over time, the design proposal envisioned the potential expansion of units by combining single units to make larger, multiroom units.
 Commercial spaces at the street level provide amenities to phenomenally expand those provided in the minimum unit.
 The project is currently in the entitlements phase with envelope A+D as codeveloper of the project.

-Burnham is a graduate of Cornell University’s School of Architecture, where he received the Charles Goodwin Sands Memorial Prize, awarded to one student in the graduating class for outstanding final thesis work.
+Burnham received the Charles Goodwin Sands Memorial Prize from Cornell University’s School of Architecture, awarded to one student in the graduating class for outstanding final thesis work.

 Before establishing his own firm in 1998, he worked for six years with the Interim Office of Architecture (IOOA) in San Francisco.

 Burnham is frequently invited to give lectures on his work to professional and academic audiences in the United States and Europe, and his work is widely published in professional magazines and journals, including the New York Times, Interior Design, Architect, Architectural Record, Metropolitan Home, Elle Décor, San Francisco magazine, California Home and Design, Dwell magazine, The Architect's Newspaper, and the San Francisco Chronicle.

 From 2007-10 Burnham led the SFMOMA’s Architecture + Design Forum as chair, and he now serves on the forum’s executive committee.